-Mutual funds research has attracted attention of a large number of research studies.
+Mutual funds research has attracted the attention of a large number of research studies.
 These studies have investigated mutual funds performance from a whole lot of angles such as whether mutual funds returns are predictable?
-Do mutual funds mangers generate higher risk-adjusted returns as compared to naive investors’ portfolio?
+Do mutual funds managers generate higher risk-adjusted returns as compared to naïve investors’ portfolios?
 Is mutual funds performance predictability affected by fund size?
 Which of the asset pricing models best explains mutual funds returns?
 While all these areas are interesting, the challenge remains in the way such hypotheses are tested.
-Specifically, portfolio formation, risk-adjusted returns calculations, measuring momentum in risk-adjusted returns, finding association between measures of fund performance and fund characteristics across portfolio deciles that are formed on different criteria, and so on present a formidable challenge to researchers.
+Specifically, portfolio formation, risk-adjusted returns calculations, measuring momentum in risk-adjusted returns, finding an association between measures of fund performance and fund characteristics across portfolio deciles that are formed on different criteria, and so on present a formidable challenge to researchers.
 We develop easy to use and easy-to-understand codes in Stata language to overcome such challenges.

 Momentum and Contrarian Portfolio Strategies